tejashah88/vex4pi/README.md

 ![NPM Version](https://img.shields.io/npm/v/vex4pi.svg)

 # vex4pi
-A JavaScript library allowing the raspberry pi to control VEX motors via the Adafruit Servo/PWM HAT!
+A JavaScript library allowing the raspberry pi to control VEX motors via the [Adafruit Servo/PWM HAT](https://www.adafruit.com/product/2327)!

 # Disclaimer
 * This library is intended to work only for the Raspberry PI, and has **NOT** been tested with other hardware platforms.
-* This library requires a Adafruit Servo/PWM HAT, and will **NOT** work on direct GPIO.
+* This library requires a [Adafruit Servo/PWM HAT](https://www.adafruit.com/product/2327), and will **NOT** work on direct GPIO (yet).
 * This library only supports VEX Motors at of this release, and has not been tested with other VEX hardware, such as the VEX Servos.
 * This library only contains sync functions.
 Async may be implemented in a later version.